PatrickH1994/Twitter_sentiment_app/README.md

 Some issues with the projects:

-- I use a tokenizer to prepare the data but the file size of the tokenizer is too big to upload on GitHub.
+- I use a tokenizer to prepare the data but the file size of the tokenizer is too big to upload on GitHub, hence the app can't be ran online
 - The app needs to be refreshed after every input (currently working on this)
 - Current model accuracy could be improved from 82%